JohnKeysCloud/odin-computer-science/misc-notes/tools-notes/git/gitInWereGoingForARide.md

   This command is useful for:
     - Inspecting the details of files in the staging area.
     - Debugging issues related to the index, such as understanding the state of files during a merge conflict.
-    - Verifying the exact versions of files that are staged for the next commmit.
+    - Verifying the exact versions of files that are staged for the next commit.
     - The `-s` flag with `git ls-files` provides a detailed view of the staging area, which can be helpful when we need more information other than the filenames and want to understand the specifics of the staged content.

 #### The Working Directory
 Also referred to as the "working tree".
 The other two trees store their content in an efficient but unconventional manner… inside the `.git` folder.
 The working directory unpacks them into actual files, which makes it much easier for you to edit them.
-Think of the working directory as a **sandbox**, where you can try changes out before adiing them to your staging area (index) and then to history.
+Think of the working directory as a **sandbox**, where you can try changes out before adding them to your staging area (index) and then to history.

 For example:
 ``` bash